tektechnologies/Instructor-Prep/201/class-12.md

 ### Explain 301 eslinter

-- In 301 we will get a new eslint file to handle the different types of js you will be coding. (so dont copy from 201 eslintrc.json)
+- In 301 we will get a new eslint file to handle the different types of js you will be coding. (so don't copy from 201 eslintrc.json)
 - What is in the json file?
 Any one look?

 ### what is it doing?